Collegiate secret societies in North America: Dartmouth College

 Dartmouth College's Office of Residential Life states that the earliest senior societies on campus date to 1783 and "continue to be a vibrant tradition within the campus community".
-Six of the eight senior societies keep their membership secret, while the other societies maintain secretive elements.
-According to the college, "approximately 25% of the senior class members are affiliated with a senior society."
-The college's administration of the society system at Dartmouth focuses on keeping track of membership and tapping lists, and differs from that of Yale's, though there are historical parallels between the two colleges' societies.
+Today, Dartmouth officially recognizes fifteen senior societies and, according to the college, 25% of the senior class members join a senior society.
+Some of these societies are a secret society, with their membership remaining secret, while others are open honorary societies.
+The college's administration tracks membership and tapping lists, and differs from that of Yale's, though there are historical parallels between the two colleges' societies.